 HIV / AIDS / STD

-In collaboration with Altura Centers for Health and The Source LGBT+, Tulare County Public Health is committed to conducting activities to prevent Sexually Transmitted Diseases (STDs).
+In collaboration with Altura Centers for Health and The Source LGBT+, Tulare County Public Health is committed to conducting activities to prevent Sexually Transmitted Infections (STIs).
 The collaborative approach aims to conduct syphilis rapid testing in rural communities and target populations disproportionally affected by syphilis (people who can become pregnant, men who have sex with men, and Latinx).
-As well, the partnership aims to educate community members about STDs, including prevention and the importance of testing.
-The collaboration between Altura Centers for Health, The Source LGBT+, and Tulare County Public Health will provide resources and education to community members to access reproductive health services in Tulare County.
+As well, the partnership aims to educate community members about STIs, including prevention and the importance of testing.
+The collaboration between Altura Centers for Health, The Source LGBT+, and Tulare County Public Health provides resources and education to community members to access reproductive health services in Tulare County.

 Links: